ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 This kind of looks exactly the way we would configure an HttpClient and it hides all the complex logic about connecting and pooling WebSocket connections.
 It also lets you easily intercept the connect process to include authentication logic.

-The next thing we need to do is to read from our event stream.
+The next thing we need to do to consume data from subscriptions is to read from our event stream.

 ```csharp
 class Program